FLo-ABB/GoFaPalettizer/README.md

 The `MoveLHomeMade` and `MoveJHomeMade` functions are custom movement functions designed to move the robot to a specific position while avoiding singularities.
 These functions ensure that joint 4 is always at 0° and joint 5 is always at 90°.

-### Requirements
+### Limitations

-The tool has to have the tool0 orientation and only with z-value.
+ - The tool has to have the tool0 orientation and only with z-value.
 Workobjects and targets have to be reachable by the robot in palletizing configuration.
+ - Zone is not implemented in `MoveLHomeMade` for now (I don't have any idea how to implement it).

 ### Usage